mynkpandey/PREPROCESSOR-CLI/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.